ederzz/koa2-request-log/README.md

 app.use(logger({
     logColor: '#000',
     dateFormat: 'YYYY-MM-DD',
-    stream: process.stdout, // log at console or you can write to file skip(req, res) {
+    stream: process.stdout, // log at console or you can write to a file skip(req, res) {
         return res.status >= 400
     }